 For more information visit www.releaseinternational.org

 Janie first went to Spain in 1975 as she was keen to learn Spanish.
 She became a Christian in Spain and after returning home she joined Burnside Church.
-She then returned to Spain to attend a Seminary in Azuqueca de Henares for 3 years.
-Following this, Barcelona became her home where she has taught English as a foreign language for many years.
+She then returned to Spain and details of Janie's journey which led her to Barcelona can be read in the link below.